Press ESC to close

 Calliope Hummingbirds primarily feed on nectar from flowers and sometimes insects.
 Calliope Hummingbird: The Tiny Gem

-• Calliopes Hummingbirds Size: This hummingbird is one of the smallest, measuring only about 3 to 3.25 inches in length.
+• Calliopes Hummingbirds Size: They are very small, about 3 to 3.25 inches long.

-• Habitat: Calliope Hummingbirds reside in western North America, usually in mountainous areas.
+• Habitat: They live in western North America, especially in mountains.

-• Conservation: Their populations are relatively stable, but it’s important to protect their habitats, especially in high-altitude regions.
+• Conservation: Their numbers are stable, but we must protect their homes.

-They inhabit western North America, often near mountain meadows and open areas.
-They’re known for their distinctive amazing loud call.
+They live in western North America, near mountains and open areas.
+They are known for their loud call.

 Related: 10 Most Beautiful Hummingbirds in the World